Non-Sex Reasons For First Sex

 Looking at a 1994 study, by comparison, half of women said they had sex for the first time out of affection, which fits well with social expectations that women will have sex out of love — or “strengthening a relationship” as cited in the 2011 survey.
 Meanwhile, 51% of men had sex for the first time out of curiosity or because they felt ready.
 This fits well with a focus on achieving manhood (“ready” to be men).

 Interestingly, only 12% of men and 3% of women said they had sex for pleasure their first

 time, in the 1994 survey.
 Carpenter didn’t separate out “pleasure” as a separate category, and said it was most often attached to “ridding self of stigma” in her study.

 By the way, the 2011 survey found that women and men were more alike than expected.
 “The idea we have from TV and movies is that for women it’s all about love and for men it’s all about getting it over with,” Carpenter related.
 “If men and women shared metaphors, the choices they made and the kinds of experiences they had were pretty similar.
 That’s something that hasn’t been noticed that much.”

 Carpenter also noted that gays and straights were similar in their experiences.

 All in all, it’s interesting to see how often pleasure takes a back seat to other concerns when it comes to sex.
 I’ll discuss this in a variety of other contexts to come.

-Posted on June 29, 2011, in gender, men, psychology, relationships, sex, women and tagged gender, losing virginity, men, men's health, psychology, relationships, sex, sex research, sex surveys, sexuality, social psychology, women.
+Posted on June 29, 2011, in gender, men, psychology, relationships, sex and sexuality, women and tagged gender, losing virginity, men, men's health, psychology, relationships, sex and sexuality, sex research, sex surveys, sexuality, social psychology, women.
 Bookmark the permalink.
 1 Comment.